oskarissimus/urlshortener/README.md

 poetry run dotenv run python manage.py runserver
 ```

-You can now access the API at http://localhost:8000/shortener and the Swagger docs at http://localhost:8000/swagger/.
+You can now access the Swagger docs at http://localhost:8000/swagger/.

 ## Running the Tests 🧪